arjitj2/DeliveryProject/README.md

 To check current branch and list existing branches: git branch

-To start and switch to new branch: git checkout -b NAMEOFBRANCH

 To switch to existing branch: git checkout NAMEOFBRANCH

 To check changes to current branch since last commit: git status